nicksadri/misc-java-projects/README.md

 # misc-java-projects
-Several simple Java projects created over the years.
+Several simple Java projects created over the years, imported from Replit (no user interfaces).